Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Results

-\paragraph{Simplified dispersion relation---} As a first application, we study the case of a non-polar dielectric such as diamond, where the only resonances in the Sellmeier dispersion \eqref{eq:sellmeier} are in the UV and the dispersion is regular from $\Om=0$, where it is almost linear, all the way through the IR and the visible range.
+As a first application, we study the case of a nonpolar dielectric such as diamond, where the only resonances in the Sellmeier dispersion Eq.~\eqref{eq:sellmeier} are in the UV and the dispersion is regular from $\Om=0$, where it is almost linear with a low-frequency refractive index $n_0$, all the way through the IR and the visible range.
 Without loss of generality, the calculations have been performed with a single UV resonance at $\Omega=\Omega_2$ and $\beta=\beta_2$.

-In particular, the pulse speed $v$ is chosen in a way to have an analog white hole horizon.
-The dispersion relation of the lower polariton branch seen in the comoving frame is plotted in the two panels on the central row of Fig.~\ref{fig:simpledispersion} for respectively the external (left) and internal (right) region; the upper polariton branch lies in the UV far outside the field of view and plays no role in the physics under examination.
+In particular, the pulse speed $v$ is chosen $c/(n_0+\delta n_0)<v<c/n_0$ in order to have an analog white-hole horizon.
+The dispersion relation of the lower polariton branch seen in the comoving frame is plotted in the two panels on the bottom row of Fig.~\ref{fig:simpledispersion} for, respectively, the external (left) and internal (right) region; the upper polariton branch lies in the UV far outside the field of view and plays no role in the physics under examination.
 Solid (dashed) lines indicate positive (negative) norm modes.
-The white hole nature of this configuration is visible in that no light can propagate from the horizon into the internal region.
-At all frequencies a negative norm mode incident on the horizon is present, giving rise to quantum vacuum radiation.
-The usual Hawking process is however active only below the maximum frequency $\ommax$.
+The white-hole nature of this configuration is visible in that no light can propagate from the horizon into the internal region.
+The fact that in-going modes with both positive and negative norms exist at all frequencies is responsible for the emission of quantum vacuum radiation at all frequencies.